-Q. Suppose our Heavenly God is mercy.
-I don’t understand why in the Noah’s Ark story He destroys every living thing on earth just because people did not pray and remember Him?
+I don’t understand why in the Noah’s Ark story God destroyed every living thing on earth except for eight people and a bunch of animals just because people did not pray and remember Him?
 Could a Creator have the right to destroy creatures?
-Similarly, can parents take their child’s life when the child is not listening to them or showing respect to the parents?
+Similarly, can parents take their child’s life when the child is not listening to them or showing proper respect to the parents?

 But it is the Creator’s right to destroy His creation, especially when they rebel against him and reject the provision He has made for saving them.
-There was plenty of room on the ark for anyone who wanted to climb aboard, and God left the door open for 7 days after Noah and his family entered it (Genesis 7:10).
-Likewise there’s plenty of room in Heaven for anyone who calls upon the name of the Lord today (Romans 10:13).
+Studies show there was room on the ark for anyone who wanted to climb aboard, and God left the door open for 7 days after Noah and his family entered it (Genesis 7:10).
+But no one came.

 Sadly 2 Peter 3:10 tells us God will have to destroy the creation again, for the same reasons.
 And like it was with the Ark, there’s room in Heaven for anyone who calls upon the name of the Lord to be saved today (Romans 10:13).
 But as it was in the days of Noah, so will it be this time.
 Many will ignore the signs of coming judgment and be swept away.